The Car Connection Land Rover Range Rover Velar Overview

 Slotted between the steel-bodied Range Rover Evoque and the aluminum-bodied Range Rover Sport, the Velar shares attributes with both—though it's most directly related to the Jaguar F-Pace.

 The Velar takes Range Rover design into its next generation with even fewer details and a more sophisticated shape.
-The headlamps are slim LEDs, the roofline tapers quickly to LED taillights, and the door handles fold away into the body, a trick Land Rover might remember from the days when it was related to Aston Martin.
+The headlights are slim LEDs, the roofline tapers quickly to LED taillights, and the door handles fold away into the body, a trick Land Rover might remember from the days when it was related to Aston Martin.

 MORE: Read our 2018 Land Rover Range Rover Velar preview